EnderFlame7/Snack-Shakedown/README.md

 periods.

 The game featured 5 unique snacks and implemented a fully functional online leaderboard, showcasing sound design, special effects, and immersion skills.
-Ratings are pending.
+The game ranked 4th out of 65 entries and 1st in design.